 Simultaneous action of multiple contributing factors such as peripheral vascular disease, neuropathy, biomechanical structural deformities, and soft tissue changes is behind the formation and progression of foot ulcerations.

 Vasculopathy consists of both macro- and microvascular processes.
 Cardiovascular, cerebrovascular, and peripheral vascular or arterial disorders are among the macrovascular, and arterioles and capillaries dysfunctions are the microvascular processes.
 Peripheral arterial disease (PAD) commonly affects the peroneal and tibial arteries.
 The atherosclerotic plaque begins to expand within the vessel walls, and the occlusion facilitates the healing of ulceration.
 Diabetes, smoking, hypertension, and hyperlipidemia can contribute to PAD, leading to an increased risk of ulceration.
 Patients with diabetes mellitus (DM) and PAD are at a higher risk of lower extremity amputations.
-Hyperglycemia is associated with an increase in thromboxane A2 (TXA2), which is a platelet aggregating factor and vasoconstrictor, which leads to a hypercoagulable state and occlusion.
+Hyperglycemia is associated with increased thromboxane A2 (TXA2), a platelet aggregating factor and vasoconstrictor; this increase can lead to a hypercoagulable state and occlusion.

 Osseous deformities of the foot play an important role in the development and chronicity of foot ulcers.
-Structural deformities such as hallux valgus, hammertoes, hallux limitus, and Charcot foot can lead to an increase in pressure and, thus, ulcerations.
-A decrease in soft tissue density and fat pad atrophy can also predispose patients to lower extremity ulcerations.
+Structural deformities such as hallux valgus, hammertoes, equinus, hallux limitus, and Charcot foot can lead to an increase in pressure and, thus, ulcerations.
+A decreased soft tissue density and fat pad atrophy can also predispose patients to lower extremity ulcerations.

 Foot ulceration is a worldwide health-related issue, and its prevalence has increased due to an increase in diabetes.
-The estimation of global foot ulceration prevalence is more than 6%, and the prevalence is thought to be higher in males.
+The estimation of global foot ulceration prevalence is more than 6%, which is thought to be higher in males.
 Ulceration was noted to be more common in patients with type-2 diabetes mellitus versus patients with type-1 diabetes mellitus.
-The majority of the patients with foot ulcerations were older, had longer diabetes duration, had comorbidities, including hypertension, diabetic retinopathy, had lower body mass index, and a positive history of smoking.
+Most patients with foot ulcerations were older, had diabetes for a longer duration, and had comorbidities, including hypertension, diabetic retinopathy, higher body mass index, and positive smoking history.